 General comments:

-This section relates to opening and annual submission of information for individual entities, ring fenced–funds, matching adjustment portfolios and remaining part.
+This section relates to annual submission of information for individual entities, ring-fenced funds, matching adjustment portfolios and remaining part.

 Template SR.25.01 has to be filled in for each ring–fenced fund (RFF), each matching adjustment portfolio (MAP) and for the remaining part.
 However, where a RFF/MAP includes a MAP/RFF embedded, the fund should be treated as different funds.
 This template shall be reported for all sub–funds of a material RFF/MAP as identified in the second table of template S.01.03.